-Democratic presidential candidate Pete Buttigieg and his husband, Chasten Glezman, together have a six-figure student loan debt, but the two are far from being the only Americans who grapple with owing money.
+Democratic presidential candidate Pete Buttigieg and his husband, Chasten Glezman, together have a six-figure student loan debt, a point he touched on in Thursday's Democratic primary debate.

 Continue Reading Below

 In his financial disclosure filed with the Office of Government Ethics in mid-May, Buttigieg reported that he and his husband have between $110,000 and $265,000 in student loan debt, The Associated Press reported.
 The report requires a range.
 Chris Meagher, a campaign spokesman, confirmed to FOX Business that the exact amount is $131,296.

 During night two of the first Democratic debates, Buttigieg said "college affordability is personal" to him and his husband.

 "It's logical to me that if you can refinance your house, you ought to be able to refinance your student debt," he said, adding that he believes in free college specifically for low- and middle-income students.

 If elected, Buttigieg, 37, the mayor of South Bend, Ind., would likely be the first president with student loan debt.